RakhithJK/pyenv-win-pyenv-win-wiki/Home.md

 ```

 By default PowerShell forbids to run any script file (`.ps1`) due to ***Default*** Execution Policy.
 You can change it on less restricted one at any time.
 Reed more about policy types and scopes on [Microsoft Documentation](https://go.microsoft.com/fwlink/?LinkID=135170) website.

+### Does pyenv-win support python2 ?

+Yes, We support python2 from version 2.4+ until python.org officially removes it.

+Versions below 2.4 use outdated Wise installers and have issues installing multiple patch versions, unlike Windows MSI and the new Python3 installers that support "extraction" installations.

+### Does pyenv for windows support python3 ?

+Yes, we support python3 from version 3.0.
+We support it from 3.0 until python.org officially removes it.

+### I am getting the issue "batch file cannot be found" while installing python

+You can ignore it.
+It's just calling pyenv rehash command before creating the bat file on some devices.

+### System is stuck while uninstalling a python version

+Navigate to the location where you installed pyenv, open its 'versions' folder (usually `%USERPROFILE%\.pyenv\pyenv-win\versions`), and delete the folder of the version you want removed.

+### How to uninstall pyenv-win installed via pip?

+Follow the pip instructions in [How to update pyenv](https://github.com/pyenv-win/pyenv-win#how-to-update-pyenv) and then run `pip uninstall pyenv-win`

+### pyenv-win is not recognised, but I have set the PATH environment variable

+According to Windows documentation, when adding a path under the User variable you need to logout and login again, in order to reflect any change.
+For the System variable it's not required.